Meet Bancroft’s fiendish new villain for series two

 She provides: “I think that she’s a great little performer.
 She’s hiding a lot of stuff.
 She’s a player.
 She’s like a classic film noir character… you know, Double Indemnity or Body Heat – all these women and female characters who play everybody, and play them very successfully.
 Gradually, as the show goes on, you realise just how bad they are.”

-Whereas sequence one centered on a chilly case from a long time in the past, Brooke determined it could be “fun” to provide audiences a brand new homicide for sequence two.
+Whereas sequence one targeted on a chilly case from a long time in the past, Brooke determined it might be “fun” to offer audiences a brand new homicide for sequence two.

 “The cold case in season one was really about us finding out about what her deepest secrets are,” she explains.
 “But season two is really more about: there’s this dysfunctional policewoman who’s really, really good at her job – and we throw a really different case at her, and throw a case which has got a personal element in it, and we see how that plays out.”

-But in addition, the screenwriter says, “I’ve always been interested in stories about people who kill their parents.
+But additionally, the screenwriter says, “I’ve always been interested in stories about people who kill their parents.
 I think it’s just really fascinating.
 A lot of season two is about mother-love, really, and how parents affect children.”

-When Elizabeth sees the image of her son within the framed household photograph on the crime scene, Parish says, “it blows her world apart.”
+When Elizabeth sees the image of her son within the framed household picture on the crime scene, Parish says, “it blows her world apart.”

 “It’s him, and she hasn’t seen him for ages,” the actress tells us.
 “And he’s inside this crime.
-So it’s a giant head-f**okay for her, mainly.
+So it’s an enormous head-f**ok for her, mainly.

-“Additionally, it implies that she will’t be on the case.
+“Additionally, it signifies that she will’t be on the case.
 She needs to be taken off the case.
 So for her, that’s a nightmare.
-So she’s misplaced management of her son and the case, and also you mainly watch a lady spiral uncontrolled over three episodes.
+So she’s misplaced management of her son and the case, and also you mainly watch a girl spiral uncontrolled over three episodes.

 “She’s all about control.
 That’s what she is, you know?
 So to see her on the back-foot is really interesting.”